msillano/TuyaUIweb/README.md

 It is possible to export some data to a file: the user must specify `home`, `device`, and `status` (properties) to identify the data of interest and these are saved at regular intervals (minimum 1 minute) in an internal buffer (max 5000 records = 80h  @1rec/min), then exported to a file, either automatically or at user command.

 **Customizable look and feel.**
-The program is OpenSource, in HTML+Javascript, is fairly well documented and modular.
+This open-source program, in HTML+Javascript, is fairly well documented and modular.
 Therefore, any intervention is possible, allowing you to adapt the program to individual needs.

+**Normal and expert mode.**
+In 'expert mode' (since VER 1.2) in the tooltip of each device there is also the 'category' of the device (in plain text), the 'device_id' (device.id), and 'secret_key' (device.local_key).
+This information is very useful for users of TuyaDEAMON or similar HUBs like HA.<br>
+In 'expert mode', a command is available to put the entire data structure obtained from Tuya Cloud in the console: it can be explored at each level in the console pad or copied with copy and paste in JSON format.

 ![](https://github.com/msillano/TuyaUIweb/blob/main/pics/UIlook01.png?raw=true)